firasuke/DOTSLASHLINUX/content/post/2017-09-07-The-Linux-Kernel-Configuration-Guide-Part-8.md

 Choice:     excluded [ ]

-Reason:     Exclude this option if you have no need for its error reporting
+Reason:     You can safely exclude this option as it's intended mostly for
-            feature.
+            developing purposes.

             For example, if you're a developer working on a custom PCIe interface then the AER driver might fill your /var/log/messages with a ton of